adam-gray23/start-web-app/docs/proposal/proposal.md

 ### Achievements

-> What functions will the project provide?
-Who will the users be?
+> The web app will provide the user with a comprehensive computer programming learning experience for people who are new to computer programming or have little experience in the subject, utilising our programming language designed specifically for beginner programmers: START.
+The website will include pages that include guides on how to use the language as well as other programming fundamentals.
+The site will also include a built-in IDE, which the user will be able to use to complete coding tasks.
+The IDE will include a debugger as well, as visual guides while debugging which will allow the user to visualise what is happening while their program is running.

 ### Justification

-> Why/when/where/how will it be useful?
+> The goal behind this web app project is to provide users, who are new to computer programming, a space in which they can get to know the basics of writing and running their own code.
+Based on our experience from 1st year computer programming, we feel that learning programming languages can be daunting for those with no prior experience.
+Our web app aims to fill in what we believe to be a large gap in the computer programming learning curve, between over-simplified "building block" style programming such as Scratch and actual programming languages such as Python.
+With the functionality discussed above, we feel this web app should provide a comprehensive introduction to computer programming for beginners.

 ### Programming language(s)

 > List the proposed language(s) to be used.
+[TBD]

 ### Programming tools / Tech stack

 > Describe the compiler, database, web server, etc., and any other software tools you plan to use.
+[TBD]

 ### Hardware

 > Describe any non-standard hardware components which will be required.
+[TBD (Hosting server?)]

 ### Learning Challenges

 > List the main new things (technologies, languages, tools, etc) that you will have to learn.
+[TBD (based on new programming tools)]

 ### Breakdown of work

 > Clearly identify who will undertake which parts of the project.
 >
 > It must be clear from the explanation of this breakdown of work both that each student is responsible for
 > separate, clearly-defined tasks, and that those responsibilities substantially cover all of the work required